 - Seek guidance from your insurance and bonding company whether staff with past convictions (criminal and driving records) would be covered.

 - Driving records matter!
 Seek applicants with valid driver license and good driving record (insurance has limits).

 - Legally able to work in the USA.

-- Seniors themselves are often naturally terrific care providers.
+- Seniors themselves are often natural terrific caregivers.

-- Older folks seem to “get it” more than youthful applicants.
+- Individuals with life experience “get it” more than youthful applicants.

 - Younger caregivers are more apt to leave a client hanging stating they can’t make it to work 10 minutes late.

 - Do NOT discriminate based an applicant’s age while managing client requests for specific care requests.

 - Most are women and usually requested by clients.